Skip to main content

 Claude Desktop

-Drop the config block into claude_desktop_config.json, Pulse appears as a tool source in your next conversation.
+Drop the mcp-remote config block into claude_desktop_config.json (Desktop launches stdio servers, so the bridge carries the HTTP endpoint), Pulse appears as a tool source in your next conversation.

 Cursor